EvertonNdiawo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files -> A script to display the 10 newest files in the current directory, one file per line, sorted from newest to oldest.

+13-unique -> A Script that gets a list of words as input and prints only words that appear exaclty once.

+14-